Utopia-USS/utopia_cms/packages/core/README.md

 ### CmsTable

 This is a standalone widget for table-based content management.
-By default, it displays a sortable and filterable table, creates edit and create subpages, and supports item removal.
+By default, it displays a sortable and filterable table, introduces 25 item infinite-scroll paging, creates edit and create subpages, and supports item removal.
 The data is provided by `CmsDelegate` and displayed by `CmsEntry`.
+Requests may be filtered via `CmsFilterEntry`.

 ### CmsEntry